 Regarding his financial institutions and professional liability practice, Justin advises and represents insurance agents/brokers, banks, credit unions, lenders, servicers, broker/dealers, investment advisers, real estate agents/brokers, lawyers, design professionals and accountants.
-His experience includes claims of malpractice, unsuitability, misrepresentation, negligent supervision, predatory lending, wrongful foreclosure and violations of Fair Credit Reporting Act (FCRA), Telephone Consumer Protection Act (TCPA), the Fair Debt Collection Practices Act (FDCPA), Truth in Lending Act (TILA), Real Estate Settlement Practices Act (RESPA), SEC Rule 10b-5 and the related state consumer protection statutes.
+His experience includes claims of malpractice, unsuitability, misrepresentation, negligent training and supervision, predatory lending, wrongful foreclosure and violations of Fair Credit Reporting Act (FCRA), Telephone Consumer Protection Act (TCPA), the Fair Debt Collection Practices Act (FDCPA), Truth in Lending Act (TILA), Real Estate Settlement Practices Act (RESPA), SEC Rule 10b-5 and the related state consumer protection statutes.
 Justin also administers a risk management hotline for insurance agents and counsels and assists his clients concerning inquiries and complaints filed with state attorney generals and the Consumer Financial Protection Bureau (CFPB).

-Regarding his labor and employment practice, Justin represents employers in discrimination, wage act, wrongful termination and non-competition matters.
+Justin’s labor and employment practice focuses on internal investigations and representing employers in discrimination, wage act, wrongful termination and non-competition matters.
 He frequently defends his clients against charges filed with administrative agencies including the Massachusetts Commission Against Discrimination (MCAD), Equal Employment Opportunity Commission (EEOC) and National Labor Relations Board (NLRB).

 Justin joined Hinshaw & Culbertson LLP in June 2007.
 Previously, he was an attorney at a large regional firm for four years, in both its Boston and New York offices.
 From 2002 to 2003, he was an analyst in the Financial Institutions Division of American International Group (AIG) in New York City.

 Prior to his legal career, Justin was an operations coordinator at Aftermarket Technology Corporation, which manufactured and distributed aftermarket drive train products.